D12

-D12 (an initialism for the Dirty Dozen) is an American hip hop group from Detroit, Michigan.
-Formed in 1996, the group achieved mainstream success with its lineup of de facto leader Eminem, Proof, Bizarre, Kon Artis, Kuniva and Swifty McVay.
+D12 (an initialism for the Dirty Dozen) is an American hip-hop group from Detroit, Michigan.
+Formed in 1996, the group achieved mainstream success with its lineup of de facto leader Eminem, Proof, Bizarre, Denaun Porter, Kuniva and Swifty McVay.

 D12 had chart-topping albums in the United States, United Kingdom, and Australia during the early 2000s.
-The group released the albums Devil's Night in 2001 and D12 World in 2004, spawning numerous hits such as "Shit on You", "Purple Pills", "Fight Music", "My Band" and "How Come" throughout that period.
+The group released the albums Devil's Night in 2001 and D12 World in 2004, spawning numerous hit singles such as "Shit on You", "Purple Pills", "Fight Music", "My Band" and "How Come" throughout that period.
 Both albums were certified double platinum by the Recording Industry Association of America (RIAA).

 In 2004, the group won the MTV Europe Music Award for Best Hip-Hop Act.

 Since 2006, Eminem's hiatus and the death of Proof resulted in the group being less active in subsequent years.
-Between 2008 and 2015, D12 released three official mixtapes with the core lineup reduced to Bizarre, Kuniva and Swifty McVay, with isolated token appearances by Eminem and some contributions from Mr. Porter (formerly Kon Artis) and returning '90s affiliate Fuzz Scoota.
+Between 2008 and 2015, D12 released three official mixtapes with the core lineup reduced to Bizarre, Kuniva and Swifty McVay, with isolated token appearances by Eminem and some contributions from Denaun Porter and Fuzz Scoota.

-On August 31, 2018, Eminem released his tenth studio album Kamikaze, containing a song titled "Stepping Stone", on which he declared that 'D12 is over,' indicating his formal retirement from the group after many years of inactive membership.
-Bizarre, Kuniva and Swifty have continued to tour and record as D12.
+On August 31, 2018, Eminem released his tenth studio album Kamikaze, containing a song titled "Stepping Stone", announcing that D12 had officially disbanded.

+On June 19, 2026, D12 released their third album D12 Forever, Volume 1 as a duo consisting of Kuniva and Swifty McVay.

 History

 Early career, The Underground EP and death of Bugz (1996–2000)

-D12 was initially formed in 1996 by Proof who invited local Detroit rappers such as Eye-Kyu, Bizarre, Da Brigade members Kon Artis and Kuniva, and Bugz.
-The name of the band was conceived as, despite having six members, each member had an alter ego they displayed in their music, which meant that there were 12 personalities.
+D12 was initially formed in 1996 by Proof who invited local Detroit rappers such as Bizarre, Bugz and Da Brigade members Denaun Porter and Kuniva.
 In 1997, they released their debut extended play, The Underground EP, which was recorded between 1996 and 1997.
-Eminem had guest appearances on it.
-In 1997 and 1998, its members began establishing reputations locally.
+Eminem and Eye-Kyu had guest appearances on it.

+Between 1997 and 1999, its members began establishing reputations locally.
 Bizarre was named Inner City Entertainments "Flava of the Week" and went on to release an EP, Attack of the Weirdos.
 Along with Eminem, he became an honorary member of the Outsidaz.
 Proof won a freestyling competition run by The Source.
 In 1999, Bugz released These Streets EP, and made several appearances on other rappers' songs.

 On May 21, 1999, Bugz was shot and killed.
 One of his final acts had been a request that Swifty McVay join the group.
-Eminem volunteered to replace Bugz; this led to him joining the group.
+Eminem volunteered to replace Bugz; this led to him joining the group and form the core lineup of it.
+Despite having six members, each member of the group had an alter ego they displayed in their music, which meant that there were 12 personalities: